 The first two days were really bad, we just couldn’t get through the fact of what we are seeing around us.
 But after Trapani, when we slowly start moving towards the northern part, the situation got better.
 Beaches were actually clean, paths around national parks were really nice and the towns were all tidy up.

-Overall Sicily was not that bad at the end, but I think we will need a really good reason to get back there in the near future.
-Here are a few things which can make your trip easier if you are planning to visit Sicily:
+Overall Sicily was not that bad in the end, but I think we will need a really good reason to get back there in the near future.
+Here are a few things that can make your trip easier if you are planning to visit Sicily:

 Here’s the route that was done in one week: